guanshi1688/longview-archive/docs/essays/notes/english/Architecture/04-why-external-capital-cannot-build-a-production-system.md

-# 04｜Why External Capital Cannot Build a Production System
+# 04. Why External Capital Cannot Build a Production System

 Investment can finance factories, roads, ports, and power plants.
 But a production system requires more than money entering from outside.